MikeTaylor/palaeo-vo/vo-manuscript.md

 ---

-Even worse, when one or both of the margins of the neural canal is convex in cross-secton, there is no cranialmost or caudalmost margin, and therefore no straight line to project between them (Figure I).
+Even worse, when one or both of the margins of the neural canal is convex in cross-section, there is no cranialmost or caudalmost margin, and therefore no straight line to project between them (Figure I).

 ---